-Tailwind CSS vs. Semantic CSS
+Tailwind vs Semantic CSS

 Front page HTML